shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 #### 2. Credentials

-Change your remotes' protocols to `ssh`, so you will not need to use git's [credential-cache](credential-cache).
+Change your remotes' protocols to `ssh`, so you will not need to use git's [credential-cache][credential-cache].
 Otherwise, you have to type login and password for every file you download from GH media server.